Ricardosgeral/relier/README.md

 #### Total cost

 The total estimated cost of the ***relier*** **AS** is about **180 €**, considering the use of low budget sensors.
-This value excludes costs related to other supplementary materials required for the assembly of the custom PCB (e.g. solder wire).
+This value excludes costs related to other supplementary materials required for the assembly of the custom PCB (e.g. solder wire or DIY tools).

 ### 1.4.
 Custom *PCB* (Raspberry Pi HAT)